$G_2'$-Slodowy Slices I: Geometric Structures: Preliminaries

 \section{Preliminaries}

-In this section, we discuss necessary background on the exceptional Lie group $\Gtwosplit$, symmetric spaces $\X$ of non-compact type and their visual boundaries, especially in the case of $\X_{\Gtwosplit}$, and facts about Anosov representations and nearest point projections from \cite{Dav25}.
+In this section, we discuss necessary background on the exceptional Lie group $\Gtwosplit$, symmetric spaces $\X$ of non-compact type and their visual boundaries both in general and in the particular case $\X = \X_{\Gtwosplit}$, and facts about Anosov representations and nearest point projections from \cite{Dav25}.